Tbseddy/JavaScript-Training/readme.md

 >

 ### Document Object Model (DOM)
-This is another built-in object called the **document object** below is an example of DOM.
+This is another built-in object called the **document object** It allows JavaScript to fully control the web page.
+Below is an example of DOM.

 **document.body.innerHTML = 'hello';** // this code removes everything on the page and replaces it with a text hello.
 It also controls all the HTML inside the body.